leodeslf/leaf/study/eloquent_javascript.md

 # Eloquent JavaScript

-Quick notes from EJS, boork written by Marijn Haverbeke.
+Quick notes from EJS, written by Marijn Haverbeke.

 ## Values, Types and Operators